jeppes/oops/README.md

 ES6 brought the all too familiar "class" syntax to the world of Javascript.
 About time!
 Right??

 Maybe not.
-Let's revisit the ideas behind object-orientated programming (OOP) through a slightly different lens.
+Let's revisit the ideas behind object-oriented programming (OOP) through a slightly different lens.

 ---

-We'll start with a simple function that just returns the argument passed to it.
-We'll call it `identity`.
+We'll start with a simple function that just returns the argument passed in to it.
+Let's call it `identity`.

 ```javascript
 const identity = a => a